Moreholidays December Bacon Day

 More About Today

-Recipe of the Day: May we suggest: Grandpa’s Old English Eggnog Recipe
+Recipe of the Day: May we suggest: Grandpa’s Old English Eggnog Recipe.

-Ecards Send a free Ecard daily for just about any December calendar holiday, occasion, observance, or event.
-Or, just for the fun of it!
+Ecards Send a free Ecard for just about any December calendar holiday, occasion, observance, or event.
+Undoubtedly, it’s fun for both the sender and the recipient.

 Did You Know?
-There are literally thousands of daily holidays, special events, and observances, more than one for every day of the year. and many of these holidays are new.
+Furthermore, in addition to UN Human Rights Day, there are literally thousands of daily holidays, special events, and observances, more than one for every day of the year. and many of these holidays are new.
 People and organizations are creating new holidays regularly.
 December holidays are no exception.
-Consequently., at Holiday Insights, we take great efforts to thoroughly research and document the details of each one, as completely and accurately as possible.
+Consequently, at Holiday Insights, we take great efforts to thoroughly research and document the details of each one, as completely and accurately as possible.

 Moreholidays December Go Caroling Day